SayBuild.com

 9. Stay within budget

-You will need to qualify for a construction loan before meeting with a builder.
-The construction loan will have a set limit that you can borrow (based on your qualifying ratios: see qualify for home construction financing ), which will determine the expense of your construction project in addition to the up front money that you will invest in the construction.
+You will need to qualify for a home construction loan before meeting with a builder.
+The construction loan will have an upper limit that you can borrow based on your qualifying ratios, which will determine the expense of your construction project in addition to the up front money that will be needed:

 There are basically two types of loans involved: